 Many national organizations exist to support the advocacy and education needs of housing and community development professionals.
-In this panel, Diane Yentel (CEO, National Low Income Housing Coalition – NLIHC) and Laura DeMaria (Executive Director, National Association for County Community and Economic Development – NACCED) discuss ways their organizations, based in Washington, DC, work together […]Click for more information on 'The Value of Associations in Carrying Your Message'
+On this panel, Joey Lindstrom (Manager for Field Organizing, National Low Income Housing Coalition – NLIHC) and Laura DeMaria (Executive Director, National Association for County Community and Economic Development – NACCED) discuss ways their organizations, based in Washington, DC, […]Click for more information on 'The Value of Associations in Carrying Your Message'

 Many communities struggle with the presence of, or need for, emergency shelters, one-step centers, and day centers.
 While emergency shelters are an important part of the homeless assistance system, most emergency shelters are at full capacity, have waiting lists, and/or turn away those who need shelter the most.
 Some have long lengths of stay and […]Click for more information on 'Creating Effective Homeless Emergency Shelters'

 The Florida Community Land Trust Institute is spearheading the creation of a national model for best practices in procedures and documentation to ensure the salability of community land trust loans in the secondary market.
 We hope to increase financing opportunities for community land trusts and shared equity loans and provide greater comfort to SHIP administrators […]Click for more information on 'Bringing CLTs to Scale'